|Scientific Research Program|

 William Rogers, Ph.D. of Winthrop University has studied and published several papers on the pink dolphin population of the Tahuayo River.

-Wayne Murphy of the University of Leicester took core samples to study the history of vegetation along the Tahuayo River in 2012 and 2013.
+Wayne Murphy of the University of Leicester took core samples to study the history of vegetation along the Tahuayo River in 2012 - 2014.

-Fredrik Tegner of Uppsala University studied the ecology and social behavior of poison dart frogs in 2013.
+Fredrik Tegner of Uppsala University studied the ecology and social behavior of poison dart frogs.